 Internal flights from Istanbul to Trabzon return.
 All accommodation on a bed and breakfast basis and ground transportation in a private vehicle.
 Any public transportation if used is also included.
 Photographic tuition and reviews from our tutors, local guides and drivers are included in the tour fee.
 Meals during group activities and excursions will be included, on any “free” days meals are not included other than breakfast.

 Flights.
-Customary tips; There is a tip kitty policy on this trip and we will collect 20 Turkish Lira (£4) per person daily to cover tips for restaurants, hotel staff and drivers.
+Customary tips; There is a tip kitty policy on this trip and we will collect 20 Turkish Lira (£3) per person, per day, to cover tips in restaurants, hotels and drivers.
 Guide(s) are tipped at your own discretion.
 Personal items such as laundry are not included.
 Optional activities, entrance fees to heritage sites or museums are not included.
 Beverages other than water during meals are not included.

 Returning guests receive a 10% discount from the tour fee.